VinayNoogler000/VINSTAGRAM/README.md

 - **EJS (Embedded JavaScript)**: A templating engine used to generate HTML markup with plain JavaScript.
 - **UUID**: A library to generate unique identifiers for each post.
 - **Vanilla CSS**: For styling the HTML content.
+- **Multer**: A middleware for handling `multipart/form-data`, used for uploading files.
+- **Method-Override**: A library to use HTTP verbs such as PUT or DELETE in places where the client doesn't support it.

 ## Learnings